MelkorBalrog/AutoSafeguard-Analyzer/README.md

 ## AutoML Diagrams and Safety Analyses

 Use case, activity, block and internal block diagrams can be created from the **Architecture** menu.
 Diagrams are stored inside a built-in SysML repository and appear in the *Analyses* explorer under *System Design (Item Definition)* so they can be reopened alongside safety documents.
 Each object keeps its saved size and properties so layouts remain stable when returning to the project.

+The new :class:`SafetyAnalysis_FTA_FMEA` facade combines previously separate fault-tree, FMEA and FMEDA helpers into a single interface, simplifying how the application orchestrates safety analyses.

 Activity diagrams list individual **actions** that describe the expected behavior for a block.
 These actions can be referenced directly in HAZOP tables as potential malfunctions.
 When a block is linked to a reliability analysis, any actions in its internal block diagram are inherited as additional failure modes for that analysis.
 The inherited actions automatically show up in new FMEDA tables along with the failure modes already defined for the analysis components.